rohanbhirud/AIAgentHackathon/Readme.md

 ## First-Time Launch

-For the first time setup, you need to run docker for taiga.
-Check Readme.md from taiga-docker folder
+For the first-time setup, you need to run Docker for Taiga.
+Check [Readme.md from taiga-docker folder](../taiga-docker/Readme.md).

 The initialization process may take a few minutes as it sets up all the necessary containers.